stelioshalk/aws-data-lake-project-/README.md

 - etl.py reads data from S3, processes that data using Spark, and writes them back to S3
 - dl.cfgcontains your AWS credentials
-- README.md provides discussion on your process and decisions
+- README.md provides information about this project